The McKenzie Education Foundation

 Continuing a twenty-year history, McKenzie Education Foundation (MEF) supports educational projects for the residents of the McKenzie River Valley.
 The McKenzie River Community School, a public charter school, of approximately 200 K-12 students.
 The charter school focuses on place-based education and is located on the picturesque fire-ravaged McKenzie River.
 This title 1 district has innovative strong individualized instruction for our students.
 Our graduation rate is among the highest in Lane County.
 Many students make the honor roll, and more than ever are enrolling in post-secondary institutions.

 MEF receives funding from foundations, organizations, individuals and raises funds through local activities.
-These funds are dedicated to supporting extra educational projects, and wildfire relief funds.
+These funds are dedicated to supporting extra educational projects.

 MEF has helped finance such things as online foreign language classes, musical instruments field trips, supplemental curricula and classroom equipment.